-Nearly 20% of Aruba has been designated part of Arikok National Park, which sprawls across the eastern interior and the northeast coast.
-The park is the keystone of the government's long-term ecotourism plan to preserve Aruba's resources and showcases the island's flora and fauna as well as ancient Arawak petroglyphs, the ruins of a gold-mining operation at Miralmar, and the remnants of Dutch peasant settlements at Masiduri.
+Nearly 20% of Aruba is part of this national park, which sprawls across the eastern interior and the northeast coast.
+The park is the keystone of the government's long-term plan to preserve Aruba's resources and showcases the island's flora and fauna as well as ancient Arawak petroglyphs, the ruins of a gold-mining operation at Miralmar, and the remnants of Dutch peasant settlements at Masiduri.
+Arikok Center, at the park's main entrance, houses offices, restrooms, and food facilities.
+All visitors must stop here upon entering to pay the admission fee and get information on park rules and features.
 Within the confines of the park are Mt.
 Arikok and the 620-foot Mt.
 Yamanota, Aruba's highest peak.
+A 4x4 vehicle is highly recommended for any serious exploring.